 - Programs in the School of Social Service Administration and the Harris School of Public Policy Studies prepare students for lifelong engagement and service to the community.

 Whether you’re a member of the University community or a valued neighbor, we invite you to get involved and make a difference.
-Find a volunteer opportunity at our Volunteer Marketplace, or learn more about University programs by browsing our database of community-service organizations on campus.
+Learn more about University programs by browsing our database of community programs on campus.
 We also invite you to explore our many academic or cultural events that are open to the community.